What this petition is for

 Help us call on the Government of Canada to take direct action.

-- ANYONE living in Canada with a Canadian address can sign it – regardless of age – children included.
+- ANYONE living in Canada can sign the petition – regardless of age – children included.

 - Each person can only sign once.